a P h y s i c s f o r O p e n S y s t e m s

 Theory top

 Equations are usually made to fit many sets of data at once, to represent idealized behavioral structures.
 Here the proposal is to use the constructed curves fitting the detailed shape of individual sets of data to represent the unique structures of individual events.
 It is used where it can be reasonably assumed or concluded that the data reflects a continuous physical process which can be treated as having derivative continuity.
-The more general principles of organizational continuity follow from a combination of reason and experience.
-A straight forward derivation from the conservation laws, assuming only that rates of energy exchange must be finite, demonstrates that all physical change must satisfy a law of derivative continuity on some level, and also that the only ultimate discontinuity in nature is in information.
-That doesn't indicate when you have enough information to identify the continuities that may be present, of course.
+The more general principles of organizational continuity follow from general observation and a physics of conserved change.
+The critical point of physics is a straight forward derivation from the conservation laws, assuming only that rates of energy transfer must be finite.
+It demonstrates that all physical change must satisfy a principle of continuity & divergence.
+It seems to imply that the only ultimate discontinuity in nature is in information.
+That doesn't indicate when you have enough information to identify the continuities, or "little bangs" that may be present, of course.
+It does point to where you'd need to look for them though.
 Quantum mechanics, for example, concerns a range of behaviors beyond the known limit where a knowledge of continuity is possible.
+There's no conflict in a lack of information, just various kinds of assumptions you can make about it.

 back to contents